raveljs/ravel/README.md

  * An Error we will throw when a requested city is not found.
  * This Error will be associated with the HTTP error code 404.
  */
-class MissingCityError extends Ravel.Error {
+class MissingCityError extends Error {
   constructor(name) {
     super(`City ${name} does not exist.`, constructor, Ravel.httpCodes.NOT_FOUND);
   }